kyle-hunady/esp32cam-gdrive/README.md

 # esp32cam-gdrive
 Periodically upload photos from an ESP32CAM to Google Drive.
-This code is implements a fix over other repos to upload the highest resolution (UXGA).
+This code implements a fix over other repos to upload the highest resolution (UXGA).

 ## Steps:
 ### 1) Set up the Google Apps Script to receive images